MathildeMG/Assignment_3a_CD/README.md

 - **Which locations have had more than 2 instances of Smallpox, and how many instances were recorded in each of those locations?**

 The vizualisation shows the following:
-- **Vizualisation of the number of instances for the selected countries: China, Spain, Italy, England, France and Russia.**
+- **Vizualisation of the number of epidemic instances for the selected countries: China, Spain, Italy, England, France and Russia.**